How To Install Subway Tile Backsplash

 Line up the outer edge of your second row tile with the first row.
 You’ll need to be precise in your alignment for a successful tile lineup.
 Tip: Use a level for this, as eyes can be deceiving.

-Continue working from the outer edge toward the corner, row by row.
-When you approach an obstacle, such as an electrical outlet or light switch, measure the distance between the electrical box and the last tile laid.
+When installing the subway tile for the second row, continue working from the outer edge toward the corner, row by row.
+When you approach an obstacle, such as an electrical outlet or light switch, measure the distance between the electrical box and the last subway tile laid.
 Subtract the length of your spacer (in this case, 1/8”), then mark a tile for cutting.

 Cut the tile along your marked line.
 Tip: A tile wet saw makes this tile backsplash project much faster and easier…with better results than other methods of tile cutting.
 If at all possible, get your hands on a wet tile saw.

 If there is no mastic on the wall in your tile’s space, you can add mastic to the back of the tile and run the trowel teeth along the back of the tile itself.
 Tip: Always run the trowel teeth in one direction for a single tile.

 Again, pay attention to the cut edge.
 You’ll want this edge to be closest to the outlet or switches.
 Tip: Even the best cuts will still be sharper than the tile’s actual edge, so it’s best to keep them “tucked away” as much as possible, such as hidden under the switch plates.

 You may run into places where the edge of your tile row doesn’t line up exactly with the edge of your outlet.
 This will require some notching in your tile.
 Measure and mark, then cut along the line one way.